Physical Science Research Centre

 Research Group Members

 AP Dr Liew Chiam Wen, Asst.
 Prof. Dr Teo Li Ping, Asst.
 Prof. Dr Chong Kian Wei, AP Dr Yue Chen Son, Asst.
-Prof. Dr Tan Siew San, Asst.
-Prof. Dr Ng Kim Hooi, Asst.
+Prof. Dr Tan Siew San, AP Dr Ng Kim Hooi, Asst.
 Prof. Dr Tan Thiam Seng, Mr Chong Nyok Kian, Asst.
 Prof. Dr Loo Pak Kwan

 This list is non-exhaustive, FOAS and TAR UMT researchers are welcome to join the (Analysis@TAR) should their area of interest align to the Centre’s objectives, vision and rationale.